import urllib.request

 ESRI Shapefile is the most popular vector data exchange format; however, it is not a fully open format (though its specification is open).
 It was developed in the early 1990s and, from a modern standpoint, has a number of limitations.
 First of all, it is a multi-file format, which consists of at least three files.
 It also only supports 255 columns, its column names are restricted to ten characters and the file size limit is 2 GB.
 Furthermore, ESRI Shapefile does not support all possible geometry types, for example, it is unable to distinguish between a polygon and a multipolygon.
 Despite these limitations, a viable alternative had been missing for a long time.
 In 2014, GeoPackage emerged, and seems to be a more than suitable replacement candidate for ESRI Shapefile.
 GeoPackage is a format for exchanging geospatial information and an OGC standard.
 This standard describes the rules on how to store geospatial information in a tiny SQLite container.
 Hence, GeoPackage is a lightweight spatial database container, which allows the storage of vector and raster data but also of non-spatial data and extensions.
 Aside from GeoPackage, there are other geospatial data exchange formats worth checking out (Table 7.1).

 The GeoTIFF format seems to be the most prominent raster data format.
 It allows spatial information, such as the CRS definition and the transformation matrix (see Section 1.3.1), to be embedded within a TIFF file.
 Similar to ESRI Shapefile, this format was firstly developed in the 1990s, but as an open format.
 Additionally, GeoTIFF is still being expanded and improved.
-One of the most significant recent addition to the GeoTIFF format is its variant called COG (Cloud Optimized GeoTIFF).
+One of the most significant recent additions to the GeoTIFF format is its variant called COG (Cloud Optimized GeoTIFF).
 Raster objects saved as COGs can be hosted on HTTP servers, so other people can read only parts of the file without downloading the whole file (Section 7.5.2).

 There is also a plethora of other spatial data formats that we do not explain in detail or mention in Table 7.1 due to the book limits.
 If you need to use other formats, we encourage you to read the GDAL documentation about vector and raster drivers.
 Additionally, some spatial data formats can store other data models (types) than vector or raster.
 Two examples are LAS and LAZ formats for storing lidar point clouds, and NetCDF and HDF for storing multidimensional arrays.